 The Authority has a policy which allows for the accumulation and vesting of limited amounts of vacation leave, comp leave, flex leave, and holiday time until termination or retirement.
+Sick leave is paid out only on retirement.

 Due to Town of Blacksburg: